Graduate Checklist for Admission

 - Official Entrance Examination Score (GRE, MAT, GMAT)2 These must be mailed directly from the testing center to OISS.
 The school code for Eastern Illinois University is 1199.
 Not all programs require an entrance examination.

-- English Language Proficiency Requirement3: Official TOEFL, IELTS, STEP EIKEN, or Michigan English Language Assessment Battery (MELAB) mailed directly from the Educational Testing Service (ETS).
+- English Language Proficiency Requirement3: Official TOEFL, IELTS, STEP EIKEN; Michigan English Language Assessment Battery (MELAB), or iTEP Academic Plus Examination (effective Fall 2014 admission cycle) mailed directly from the respective testing service.
 The school code for Eastern Illinois University is 1199.
 Test results are valid for two years only.
+Required scores are listed here.
+Please note, conditional admission is possible for students who have not met the English requirement.

 - A completed International Student Financial Affidavit Form, documenting sufficient funding for the intended program of study.
 To see the total cost of one year of study, please see our Costs page.